sergeynordicresults/sergeynordicresults.github.io/index.md

  Yes, Zelensky did give an order for sellers in shops to speak in ukrainian.
 Noone cared, everyone were speaking on russian still.

- > the 1/3 of a country knows only russian language, it's a discrimination
+ > "the 1/3 of a country knows only russian language, it's a discrimination"

  In my city I dont know ANYONE who doesnt know ukrainian